What Is a Coworking Space?

 By the end of 2017, there were 14,411 coworking spaces worldwide and this number is expected to grow to 17,725 by the end of this year.
 The number is truly huge and revealing.
 Such a high market growth index (~21%) wouldn't be possible without a high demand for such services.
 2.3 million people visited coworking spaces in 2017, a number that is predicted to double by 2022, as more and more people travel and prefer remote work, becoming so called digital nomads.

 One of the hottest digital nomad destinations is Asia-Pacific region.
 It has great combination of travel destinations, cultural experiences, affordable accommodations and exotic nature.
-Check out coworking spaces in Bali or coworking spaces in Singapore and you'll be surprised by diversity and beauty of local workspaces.

 Why Coworking Space?